-- In Kenya, The SRHR Alliance supports the Youth for Life website, which provides SRHR information and links young people to facilities that offers youth-friendly services.
+- In Kenya, The SRHR Alliance supports the Youth for Life website, which provides SRHR information and links young people to facilities that offer youth-friendly services.
 The platform also features an SMS service to disseminate information and promote discussion about topical issues.
-A five-month study of the platform showed that digital platforms are effective in reaching adolescents and young people with information and referring them to appropriate services (96% of the study’s sample).
-The platform’s ease of use, variety of content, convenience, confidentiality, and interactive nature were credited for its success (1st Adolescent Health Symposium, 2015).
+A five-month study of the platform showed that digital platforms are effective in reaching adolescents and youth with information and referring them to appropriate services (96% of the study’s sample).
+The platform’s ease of use, variety of content, convenience, confidentiality, and interactive nature were credited with its success (1st Adolescent Health Symposium, 2015).

 - In Madagascar, UNFPA partnered with Marie Stopes and Sisal to use mobile phones to provide free information and payment vouchers through SMS.
 During the project, peer educators reached out to young people with SRHR information, distributed e-vouchers, and made referrals to clinics.
-Peer educators even reached young people who did not have access to a mobile phone, by using their own phones to redeem an e-voucher.
-Over 18 months, approximately 2,000 of the 2,714 young women who were given e-vouchers for free services used them, and an estimated 1,900 pregnancies were avoided (Yinger, 2016).
+Peer educators even reached young people who did not have access to a mobile phone by using their own phones to redeem an e-voucher.
+Over 18 months, approximately 2,000 of the 2,714 young women who were given e-vouchers for free services used them, and an estimated 1,900 pregnancies were avoided.

 - Started in Nigeria, Learning about Living provides a question-and-answer service via SMS.
 The project allows young people to text questions they have about SRHR to trained counselors.
 The counselors aim to respond within 24 hours, but often reply within six hours.
 With the project’s expansion to Senegal, Morocco, Egypt, and Cambodia, the communication channels have expanded as well to include email and Facebook.
-In Cambodia, the project supplemented its activities with a podcast developed by young people.
-The podcast consists of short episodes that clients can receive either through a direct call to their phone or through an on-demand Interactive Voice Response call-in service.
-During the first three years of activities in Senegal, the project answered approximately 250,000 SMS sent by more than 67,000 individual users (Ippoliti & L’Engle, 2017).
+In Cambodia, the project supplemented its activities with a youth-developed podcast consisting of short episodes that clients receive either through a direct call to their phone or through an on-demand IVR call-in service.
+During the first three years of activities in Senegal, the project answered approximately 250,000 SMS texts sent by more than 67,000 individual users.

 - In Kenya, LVCT Health’s One2One Integrated Digital Platform (OIDP) seeks to increase young people’s knowledge of SRHR, HIV, and gender-based violence, and to provide space for sharing among adolescents and youth.
-The project includes a hotline; a SMS service; and online platforms, including Facebook, Twitter, Website, Instagram, WhatsApp, and YouTube.
-The platform also gives users an opportunity to chat with a professional counselor; links adolescents to services; and reminds patients of upcoming appointments.
-As of 2015, the platform has reached 2.8 million adolescents in Kenya.
+The project includes a hotline; a SMS service; and online platforms, including a website, Facebook, Twitter, Instagram, WhatsApp, and YouTube.
+The platform also gives users an opportunity to chat with a professional counselor, links adolescents to services, and reminds patients of upcoming appointments.

 Take An Assessment and Get a Certificate